Information, Shops & Services in the Lomaiviti Islands© FijiPocketGuide.com

 The Levuka Market

-For fresh fruit, vegetables and fish, the Levuka Market is a popular option located along the waterfront of Levuka.
-The market runs from 7am to 6pm each day except Sundays.
+For fresh fruit, vegetables, and fish, the Levuka Market is a popular option located along Levuka’s waterfront.
+The market runs from 7 am to 6 pm each day except Sundays.

 Restaurants in the Lomaiviti Islands